funwithtriangles/blender-to-threejs-export-guide/readme.md

 - Use the dope sheet / action editor to make sure all of your animations are saved as individual actions (it's also good idea to name them something simple)
 - Make sure the actions are "pushed down" into the NLA editor (this can be done from the action editor)
-- If you want to check the actions will be exported, see if they're in the NLA editor.
+- If you want to check which actions will be exported, see if they're in the NLA editor.
 They should have their own strip (not just "stashed" with dotted outline)
 - "Group by NLA Track" should be checked in the export settings

 ### A note on mixing actions once in three.js